 Which makes sense if you’re based in a Roman fort.

 You might argue that a Roman god with a single temple isn’t important.
 I disagree.
 The style used to carve his statue shows a local willingness to adopt Roman stylings.
-And it must have be the work of a local.
-I doubt the Roman army had many sculptors among their camp followers.
+And it must have been the work of a local.
 You see similar evidence in jewellery, combining regional styles and Roman influences.

 Antenociticus, God of Mystery, or Mysterious God?

-Yes, he might not have the epic backstory of Neptune or Aesculapius.
 The dedication to Antenociticus baffled the Society of Antiquaries of Newcastle upon Tyne.
 During an 1863 meeting, they noted that “[t]he most popular god amongst the Brigantes and Ottadini seems to have been Cocidius.
-A dozen altars, at least, have been found dedicated to him” (Clayton 1865, p.
-197).
+A dozen altars, at least, have been found dedicated to him” (Clayton 1865: 197).
 They weren’t sure what Cocidius ‘did’, and the same went for Antenociticus.

 Learn more in this short Youtube video by Tyne & Wear Museums;

 Enjoy this post?
-Sign up below to be notified every time I publish a new article about folklore or mythology.
-You’ll even get two short stories based on changeling folklore as a welcome gift!
+Sign up below to be notified when a new folklore article goes live.
+You’ll even get my guide to home protection using folklore methods as a welcome gift!